truemagic-coder/solana-tribe/README.md

 This is a work in progress...

 ### TODO
+* Implement SHDW drive storage and media uploading according to spec (/upload) and modify the activity base model
-* Write full test suite
+* Write full e2e test suite with inline spec comments
 * Create CLI program with config file support
 * Deploy to PyPi